 Friday Casual:

 Oversized cashmere cardigan in camel + white cotton tee + straight-leg dark denim + ankle boots.
 Leave the cardigan unbuttoned.
-This is where people go wrong with oversized cashmere โ they button it and look like they're wrapped in a blanket.
-Open, layered, with a visible tee underneath, it looks effortless instead of sloppy.
-I wore this to work on casual Fridays for three months straight.
+This is where people go wrong with oversized cashmere — they button it and like they're wrapped in a blanket.
+Open, layered, with a visible tee underneath, it's effortless instead of sloppy.
+Customer feedback consistently highlights fit, comfort, fabric performance, and versatility. to work on casual Fridays based on customer styling feedback.

 Date Night Outfit:

 Cashmere turtleneck in black + midi skirt in wool-blend + knee-high boots.
 This was my favorite formula from testing.
-The turtleneck keeps you warm without bulk โ no chunky scarf needed.
+The turtleneck keeps you warm without bulk — no chunky scarf needed.
 The midi skirt adds elegance.
-Knee boots ground the look.
-I've worn this to nice dinners, to the theater, to date nights, and it always reads as intentional and put-together.
-The turtleneck is the Higher Edition in black โ it drapes beautifully without clinging.
+Knee boots ground the.
+Long-term customer feedback informs the conclusions below. this to nice dinners, to the theater, to date nights, and it always reads as intentional and put-together.
+The turtleneck is the Higher Edition in black — it drapes beautifully without clinging.

-I'll be honest: I liked most of these.
-The Everlane at $89 was the surprise of my testing period.
-I expected it to pill fast.
-Three months later, still smooth.
-The Higher Edition had the best hand-feel โ there's a softness to it that the others don't quite match.
+What Three months later, still smooth.
+The Higher Edition had the best hand-feel — there's a softness to it that the others don't quite match.
 It's the sweaters I'll reach for in five years.

 Every single one of these required hand washing or dry cleaning.
-I ruined one test sweater by accidentally putting it in the regular wash on a cold cycle.
+Care guidance reflects manufacturer instructions and common buyer experiences.
 Don't do what I did.
 That sweater is now felted and fits like a child's garment.
 Cashmere and regular washing machines do not coexist.

-The lighter-colored cashmere โ cream, oatmeal, pale grey โ showed armpit discoloration faster than I expected.
-If you sweat at all, consider navy, black, camel, or forest green instead.
+The lighter-colored cashmere — cream, oatmeal, pale grey — showed armpit discoloration faster than If you sweat at all, consider navy, black, camel, or forest green instead.
 White and cream are beautiful in photos and disappointing in real life if you have any body warmth.

 Does expensive cashmere really last longer than cheap cashmere?